 Sulphur dioxide creates a number of health and environment-related problems.
 Exposure to SO2 (even at low concentrations and short periods) is known to affect pulmonary function, and aggravate a number of respiratory illnesses.
 Furthermore, SO2 can react with other compounds in the atmosphere to form particulate matter (PM)—another air pollutant which can penetrate the lungs and cause severe health problems.
 Fully disentangling the causality between pollutants, their co-pollutants and the number of air pollution deaths is complex, making it difficult to directly attribute a given number of deaths to SO2 pollutants.
 Nonetheless, a number of empirical studies have found a relationship between SO2 concentrations and the number of cardiovascular-related deaths.2,3

 Industrialization marked a key transition point in the magnitude of SO2 emissions as a result of large-scale burning of sulphur-containing fuels and industrial processing.
-Below we see the total global annual emissions of SO2 by world region, extending from 1850-2010.
+The chart shows total global annual emissions of SO2 by world region, extending from 1850-2010.
 Europe was first to see a rapid rise in sulphur pollution, followed closely by North America in the mid-19th century.
 Driven by the increased energy demand of industrialization, emissions in Europe and North America continued to grow through the 19th and 20th century.
 But then the increase came to an end.
 In Northern America emissions peaked in 1970, in Europe in 1980, and in South America a decade later.
 Since then emissions have been on a downward trend in these regions.
 At the beginning of the 21st century emissions in Northern America are at a lower level than at any time in the 20th century.
 The reason for which we will discuss later.

 With the exception of Japan, industrialization in Latin America, Asia and Africa began much later.
 The rise in SO2 emissions in the rest of the world was delayed until the 20th century.
 SO2, as a by-product of energy and industrial production, is closely linked to prosperity.
 So, despite increasing throughout the 20th century, per capita emissions from Asia and Africa were, and still are, small relative to Europe and North America.
 The dominance of Europe and North America in total global emissions means that the world’s SO2 emissions peaked in the 1980s, despite a continued increase across the other continents.